MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsPersistentChatConfiguration.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2013

-The Persistent Chat service (which replaces the Group Chat service used in Microsoft Lync Server 2010) provides organizations with messaging and collaboration capabilities similar to those found in Internet discussion forums: users can exchange messages in real-time, yet can also revisit and restart those conversations at any time.
-Conversations can be based around specific topics, and these conversations can be made available to everyone or to only a selected set of users.
-Likewise, individual chat rooms can be configured so that anyone can post a message or configured so that only designated presenters can post messages.

-The Persistent Chat service is managed, in part, by Persistent Chat configuration settings, which dictate such things as the number of previously-posted chat messages immediately available when you log on to a chat room (the chat history) or the maximum size of a file that can be uploaded to (or downloaded from) the service.
-These settings can be configured at the global or the site scope, or at the service scope (that is, you can have a custom collection of settings assigned to an individual Persistent Chat pool).

-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Set-CsPersistentChatConfiguration"}

-Lync Server Control Panel: To modify an existing collection of Persistent Chat configuration settings using the Lync Server Control Panel, click Persistent Chat, click Persistent Chat Configuration, then double-click the collection to be modified.

-**Below Content Applies To:** Skype for Business Server 2015

 The Persistent Chat service (which replaces the Group Chat service used in Microsoft Lync Server 2010) provides organizations with messaging and collaboration capabilities similar to those found in Internet discussion forums: users can exchange messages in real-time, yet can also revisit and restart those conversations at any time.
 Conversations can be based around specific topics, and these conversations can be made available to everyone or to only a selected set of users.
 Likewise, individual chat rooms can be configured so that anyone can post a message or configured so that only designated presenters can post messages.